Arno67000/Rust_API_Test_AXUM_DIESEL_DOCKER/README.md

 ## APP

 _DATABASE MUST BE RUNNING for the api to work properly.
-You can set it up locally or use the dockerized one running `docker compose up db -d`_
+You can set it up locally or use the dockerized one running `docker compose -f /docker/docker-compose.yaml up db -d`_

 ```bash
 # START